News

 The trip had a profound impact on the students.
 It was not just about learning; it was also about personal growth.
 Galen Juliusson, a fourth-year psychology major with minors in Community Engaged Learning and Visual and Material Culture, captured the essence of the pilgrimage in his reflection: "Buen Camino," the phrase that embodies the very spirit of the Camino.
 “It demonstrates the sense of community between all pilgrims,” Juliusson says “Despite everyone having different backgrounds, everyone is the same on the Camino.
 Everyone is a pilgrim.
 From the silent pilgrims walking in solitude to the big group of rowdy Irish high school students, everyone took a second to say a quick 'Buen Camino' meaning, 'I see you, and I acknowledge your journey."
 Galen says.

-Anna Miller, a third-year Bachelor of Fine Arts (BFA) student with minors in Art History and Religious Studies, shared how the experience changed her perspective.
+Anna Miller, a third-year Bachelor of Fine Arts (BFA) student with minors in Art History and Religious Studies, shared how the experience changed their perspective.
 "Learning in a completely different environment, exploring new ideas, and immersing ourselves in the culture helped us better understand the Camino and pilgrimages.
-It made us reflect on our goals and relationships, rethink our outlook, and strengthen our self-awareness," she says.
+It made us reflect on our goals and relationships, rethink our outlook, and strengthen our self-awareness," Miller says.

 Many students shared similar experiences on the Camino de Santiago.
 Malcolm Elder, a second-year student pursuing a BA with a psychology major, spoke about his personal growth.
 "Through recent struggles in my first year of university, doing something like this was perfect for me.
 I found that a sense of community was built amongst the class, which helped enhance the pilgrimage experience for me."